 [NEMT NAME] is a shared ride program.
 Other passengers may be picked up and dropped off along the way.
 If you have several appointments, you may be asked to schedule on the same day.
 This will help us to make fewer trips.

 You may ask to have a friend or family member drive you to the appointment.
 They can get reimbursed (paid) for the miles they drive.
+Learn more in [CCO Name]’s Rider Guide.
+Get the [NEMT NAME] Rider Guide at: [www.website.com].
+You can also call Customer Service at [555-555-5555] to ask for a free paper copy.

 You have rights and responsibilities as a rider: